MikeDawg/Amazon-AIO/README.md

 Author Information
 ==================

-Adam A. Valenzuela - Brevity is the Soul of Wit
+Adam A. Valenzuela - Brevity is the Soul of Wit.
 # Ansible